saltant-org/saltant/docs/source/hosting/01_development_server.rst

     Type 'copyright', 'credits' or 'license' for more information IPython 6.4.0 -- An enhanced Interactive Python.
 Type '?' for help.

-    In [1]: from tasks.models import TaskQueue
+    In [1]: from tasksapi.models import TaskQueue

     In [2]: TaskQueue.objects.create(name="default",
        ...:                          description="the default queue")